-43. Typicality: The Plaintiff's claims are typical of the Class Members' claims.
-Like other Class Members, Plaintiff is an insured of Westfield who purchased a Policy of Insurance Electronically Filed 04/27/2020 10:06 / / CV 20 932122 / Confirmation Nbr.
-1989667 / CLDLJ and sought coverage and indemnification thereunder for Business Income loss, Extra Expense and Civil Authority coverage due to the COVID-19 pandemic, and were summarily denied the requested coverage by Westfield under the same, or substantially same, coverage forms.
+43. Typicality: The Plaintiff' claims are typical of the Class Members' claims.
+Like other Class Members, Plaintiff is an insured of CIC who purchased a Policy of Insurance and sought coverage and indemnification thereunder for Business Income loss, Extra Expense and Civil Authority coverage due to the COVID-19 pandemic, and were summarily denied the requested coverage by CIC under the same, or substantially same, coverage forms.

 44. Adequacy: Plaintiff will fairly and adequately protect the interests of the Class Members.
-Plaintiff's interests are aligned with the Class Members that Plaintiff seeks to represent, and Plaintiff has retained counsel experienced in complex class action litigation and insurance law, and who has previously been appointed lead and/or co-lead class action counsel in several previous class action matters.
-Plaintiff does not have any conflicts of interest with any Class Members that would impair or impede its ability to fully and adequately represent such Class Members.
+Plaintiff' interests are aligned with the Class Members that Plaintiff seeks to represent, and Plaintiff has retained counsel experienced in complex class action litigation and insurance law, and who has previously been appointed lead and/or co-lead class action counsel in several previous class action matters.
+Plaintiff does not have any conflicts of interest with any Class Members that would impair or impede its ability to represent such Class Members fully and adequately.